 A camera is always necessary to view the content of a 3D scene.
 A camera defines how to project the content of a 3D scene into a 2D coordinate space, which can then be used on a 2D surface.
 When a camera is present in the scene, it can be used to direct what is displayed in a 3D view.

-Add a camera by dragging-and-dropping one of the camera components from Components > Qt Quick 3D > Qt Quick 3D to 3D Editor or to a 3D view in Navigator.
+Add a camera by dragging-and-dropping one of the camera components from Components > Qt Quick 3D > Qt Quick 3D to the 3D view or to a 3D view in Navigator.
 If the cameras are not displayed in Components, add the QtQuick3D module to your project, as described in Adding and Removing Modules.

 You can use the following components in your scenes to determine camera projection:

 - Camera Perspective is the standard camera type, which gives a realistic projection of the scene since distant objects are perceived as smaller.
 It uses field of view and near and far clip planes to specify the projection.

 - Camera Orthographic renders all contents with no perspective.
 It is ideal for rendering 2D elements because your images are guaranteed to be the right size on the screen, and you can use the z position of components to bring them closer to or take them farther from the camera (z-sorting) with no foreshortening artifacts.

 - Camera Frustum enables finer grain control of how the frustum is defined, by setting the number of degrees between the top and bottom or left and right edges of the camera frustum.
 This is useful when creating asymmetrical frustums.

 - Camera Custom provides full control over how the projection matrix is created.